nodecg/vite-plugin-nodecg/README.md

 Generates .html files for your graphics and dashboards so they use the Vite dev-server in development, and load assets directly in production.

+## Why?

+Webpack and Parcel are slow.
+Vite is reeeeally fast, but its dev server can't emit files to disk (kinda by design), so NodeCG can't add in it's client-side script.

+`vite build --watch` emits the build to disk on source update but doesn't give you HMR.
+Using this plugin you get the full Vite experience.

 ## Setup

 1. Install the plugin in your bundle: `npm i -D vite-plugin-nodecg`